-Our Board of Directors, including our Audit Committee, has selected Ernst & Young LLP ("EY"), Raleigh, North Carolina, as our independent registered public accounting firm for the fiscal year ending December 31, 2019, and recommends that our stockholders vote to ratify this appointment.
+Our Board of Directors, including our Audit Committee, has selected Ernst & Young LLP ("EY"), Raleigh, North Carolina, as our independent registered public accounting firm for the fiscal year ending December 31, 2017, and recommends that our stockholders vote to ratify this appointment.
 If our stockholders ratify this appointment, our Audit Committee, in its discretion, may appoint a different independent registered public accounting firm at any time during the year if it believes that doing so would be in the best interests of our stockholders.
 If our stockholders do not ratify this appointment, our Audit Committee may reconsider, but might not change, its appointment.

-EY has audited our annual financial statements since 2000.
+EY has audited our annual financial statements or those of our predecessors, vTvx Holdings I LLC and vTvx Holdings II LLC, since December 2013.
 Representatives of EY are expected to be present at the Annual Meeting of stockholders with the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.